10 Days Jewish Tour – Morocco Jewish Heritage Tour in 2023

 Day 9: Marrakech Excursion to Coastal Essaouira, Jewish Heritage Sites of Essaouira

-Depart for Seaside Essaouira, a seaside fishing town known for its Portuguese and Jewish History along with hand-painted charming blue, white and yellow painted houses, fresh seafood and an artist community.
-Essaouira’s charming artist colony boasts lovelily whitewashed and blue-shuttered houses, colonnades, thuya wood workshops, art galleries and mouthwatering seafood.
+Depart for Seaside Essaouira, a seaside fishing town known for its Portuguese and Jewish History along with hand-painted charming blue, white, and yellow houses, fresh seafood, and an artist community.
+Essaouira’s charming artist colony boasts lovelily whitewashed and blue-shuttered houses, colonnades, thuya wood workshops, art galleries, and mouthwatering seafood.
 Once called Mogador by European sailors and traders, Essaouria is known for its annual Gnaoua Music Festival which attracts 300,000+ people in June.
 It also has an expansive beach for surfing called Plage de Safi.

 Many of Essaouira’s painted houses still have the Star of David above the doorways of Jewish homes.
 Each year religious Jews from around the world come to Essaouira for an annual pilgrimage to visit the grave of Rabbi Haim Pinto who passed on in 1845.
 The hill celebrating Rabbi Haim Pinto is held each September.
 Today the home of Rabbi Haim Pinto and the synagogue have been preserved as historic and religious sites.
 The building is an active synagogue, used when pilgrims or Jewish tour groups visit the city.